sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 ## Thank you

-Thank you to the many people who contributed to make Sourcegraph better since our last release!
+Thank you to the many people who contributed to make Sourcegraph better since the last release!

 <!-- TODO (ryan): Generate list -->